andrew40404/mongodb/README.md

 **Accessing MongoDB nodes from outside the cluster**

-In order to access MongoDB nodes from outside the cluster when using a replicaset architecture, a specific service per MongoDB pod will be created.
+In order to access MongoDB nodes from outside the cluster when using a replica set architecture, a specific service per MongoDB pod will be created.

 There are two ways of configuring external access: